phonopy/phonopy/doc/install.rst

 Set correct environment variables ``PATH`` and ``PYTHONPATH``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When using conda environment, this information is not applicable.

 In phonopy, ``PATH`` and ``PYTHONPATH`` play important roles.
 Of
 course the information about them can be easily found in internet